 A term for the most extreme case scenario is a "ghost restaurant", i.e Mr. Beast Burger.
-It is a restaurant that has no staff, and instead relies on third-party food delivery services.
-Ghost restaurants keep their prices low by not having labor or overhead like traditional establishments do.
+It is a restaurant that has no staff and instead relies on third-party food delivery services.
+Ghost restaurants keep their prices low by not having labor or overhead like traditional establishments.
 But this can lead to a lack of customer experience and satisfaction that could be attributed to poor food quality--or worse yet, customers associating the job of the third-party service with your restaurant's capabilities.

-Some of the disadvantages of switching to only takeout and delivery is that several restaurants may struggle finding labor to work with and will also be lacking in overhead.
+Some of the disadvantages of switching to only takeout and delivery are that several restaurants may struggle to find the labor to work with and will also be lacking in overhead.
 If a restaurant were to offer takeout and delivery only there might be more potential for mistakes when handling food-related items.

 A pro of switching to takeout and delivery only is that it can make things easier for customers by making the process less complicated.
-For example, instead of going out to find food in the area, wait in a line or stand outside in the cold; they can order food from the comfort of their home.
+For example, instead of going out to find food in the area, waiting in a line, or standing outside in the cold; they can order food from the comfort of their home.

 As seen in this example, there are many advantages and disadvantages to going with takeout and delivery only.
 It is a trend that needs more time before being fully assessed but it does offer opportunities for restaurants to reach out to wider customer bases while also growing as business ventures.